Free Computer Classes & Workshops

 Click this link to access the Public Library Association's DIGITALLEARN.ORG, your custom digital literacy training site.
 Great place to get started with digital literacy and track your progress, from learning how to use a computer mouse to successfully shopping for plabe tickets online.
 Check it out!

-Examples of programs offered:
+Examples of programs offered in alphabetical order:

 Beginning Computer Mouse (90 minutes) – This session is designed for users with little or no experience using computers.
 Users will go through a guided exercise that teaches the mouse and builds confidence.
 Tips will be offered to make using a computer easier.
 Classes are extra small to provide more individualized attention.